 Please see below details for the temporary changes in each department:

-GP: The GP center is open for emergencies and critical appointments.
-Routine appointments may be done via phone or video conference call (where possible) and face-to-face- appointments are offered where necessaary.
+GP: The GP center is open, though routine appointments may be done via phone or video conference call (where possible) and face-to-face- appointments are offered where necessaary.
 Should you have questions regarding your medical concerns, please contact the GP center to speak with an assistant on (070) 306 5111.

-POLICLINIC: Routine or non-urgent appointments in the Policlinic may be done via phone or video conference call (where possible).
-Face-to-face consultations are offered after a phone assessment, and with increased hygiene measures .
+POLYCLINIC: Routine or non-urgent appointments in the Policlinic may be done via phone or video conference call (where possible).
+Face-to-face consultations are offered after a phone assessment, and with increased hygiene measures.

-DENTISTRY: The dentistry department is open for dental appointments.
+DENTISTRY: The dental department is open for dental appointments.
 Please contact our dentistry department directly should you have queries or concerns on (070) 306 5180.

 ADMINISTRATION: Our administration team will not be taking calls.
 They are reachable via e-mail Monday - Friday from 8am – 5pm on email@example.com

-We trust you understand these temporary measures that are in place in order to ensure we protect our patients and staff and do our part to slow down the outbreak of corona virus COVID-19.
-A nurse and/or assistant will be available at all times by phone during our opening hours to answer any concerns or queries regarding appointments or non-corona virus related questions.
+We trust you understand these temporary measures that are in place in order to ensure we protect our patients and staff.
 Please call the designated numbers depending on which department you wish to speak to.
 Should you have specific corona virus questions and you would like to speak to a doctor, please fill out our COVID-19 call back form.